Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1512.md

 ARM, we are coming! we successfully built RaspberryPi2 images, as you are reading we are growing the ARM (hfp) repository and setting up the infrastructure to make automated releases.

+We actually rented an ARM server for that purpose since we are going to fully support the ARM hfp architecture in that way you can use Sabayon on your favorite boards!

+If you want help us, please take in consideration also <a href="/donate" role="button">donating <i class="fa fa-heart"></i> </a>.

 ## Future plans

 Stay tuned!
 We are always busy to give you the Sabayon experience in your box.
 We have a lot of exciting updates in the pipeline for the next releases!